Leadership Positions

 Review the administration and governance aspect of the ADSA Strategic Plan in consultation with the Executive Director to identify potential improvements either within operations that ADSA itself controls, or that FASS controls.

-Plan to attend the ASAS/ADSA Midwest meeting in mid-March, the Midwest SAD meeting in Feb.
+Plan to attend the ASAS/ADSA Midwest meeting in mid-March, the Midwest USD meeting in Feb.
 If attendance is not possible, determine who will represent ADSA.
 The ADSA president participates in the Board meetings held in conjunction with these Branch and Division meetings, as well as the open aspects of these meeting.

 Approve Board minutes from August Board call and work with the Executive Director to develop agenda for September Board call.